badair/CLBL/README.md

     auto callable = clbl::fwrap(obj);

     /*
     clbl::fwrap also accepts free function pointers and member function pointers.
-More on those later.
+Documentation has not yet been written for these features, but there are many test cases for them.

     cv_reporter has an overloaded operator().
 When we can still call it, overload resolution behaves normally.